When you finally book your tickets after you have decided to travel to someplace new, everyone always wishes they could have the inside scoop.

 If you’ve been to Kuala Lumpur, you may be expecting the same affordable guesthouses in Singapore.
 If you backpacked through Bangkok or Saigon and you became accustomed to the backpacker areas, the closest thing you will find in Singapore is the hostel dorms.

 If you are searching for the most affordable rates, chances are your hotel search should begin beyond the central area of the city-state.
 Finding a hotel that is near a metro station, though, means getting in and out of central Singapore area, shouldn’t ever be an issue.
 You can save some money while you sleep, but you won’t miss out on getting to any of the fun during the day.

 For your first time visit to Singapore, we recommend staying in the historic central area.
-But, certainly, depending on where you might want to stay may depend on what you’re hoping to do and where you’re hoping to explore.
+Most of the important things to do in Singapore are located there.

 If you have purchased your tickets and booked your flights to Singapore and now you’re wondering just where you should stay, consider this guide about where to stay in Singapore your go-to comprehensive resource.

 First off, which neighborhoods should you check out and endeavor to explore?

 Where To Stay in Singapore: Robertson Quay and Clarke Quay

 You won’t want to miss walking by the water.
 There are several strings of bars and restaurants right along the river.
 This part of town is lively and is always a bit of fun.
 If you are eager to hit the town, but you aren’t quite sure where you should begin, start your night here.
 Robertson Quay is the most inland, so it’s easy for tourists and first-time visitors to begin there.